jiinmoon/Algorithms_Review/Leet_Code/Current-Reviews/0091-Decode-Ways.md

 our dp definition, `dp[i + 1]` ever depends upon two previous cases.
 Hence, instead of entire dp array, we only have to store two previous variables.

+### (3) Backtracking with memoization.

+We can use backtracking algorithm to try out all different possible ways to decode the string.
+At every index, we try to check for single and two digit cases.
+Since there can be duplicate solutions exist and we can arrive at same indicies while exploring all possible ways, we can record solutions to the subproblems to reduce time complexity.
+This would be O(n) in both time and space compleixty.

 ---

 Python: DP with O(1) space.